 Pricing and Payment Terms.
 Under the master information technology services agreement, we are obligated to pay FIS for the services that we and our subsidiaries utilize, calculated under a specific and comprehensive pricing schedule negotiated on an arms-length basis.
 Although the pricing includes some minimum usage charges, most of the service charges are based on volume and actual usage, specifically related to the particular service and support provided by FIS and the complexity of the technical analysis and technology support provided by FIS.
 The amount included in our expenses for information technology services received from FIS during the 2004 fiscal year was \$56.6 million.
-While the exact amounts to be paid by us to FIS under the master information technology services agreement are dependent upon the actual usage and volume of services performed by FIS for us, we do not anticipate that the total amount to be paid by us to FIS under the master information technology services agreement during the 2005 fiscal year will differ materially from the amounts paid by us to FIS during the 2004 fiscal year for these information technology services.
+While the exact amounts to be paid by us to FIS under the master information technology services agreement are dependent upon the actual usage and volume of services performed by FIS for us, we do not anticipate that the total amount to be paid by us to FIS under the master information technology services.
 See "Certain Relationships and Related Transactions - Historical Related-Party Transactions - IT Services."

 Duration and Effect of Termination.
 The master information technology services agreement is effective for a term of five years unless earlier terminated in accordance with its terms.
 We have the right to renew the agreement for a single one-year period or a single two-year period, by providing a written notice of our intent to renew at least six months prior to the expiration date.
 Upon receipt of a renewal notice, the parties will begin discussions regarding the terms and conditions that will apply for the renewal period, and if the parties have not reached agreement on the terms by the time the renewal period commences, then the agreement will be renewed for only one year on the terms as in effect at the expiration of the initial term.
-We may also terminate the master information technology services agreement on six months' prior written notice.
+We may also terminate the master information technology services agreement or any particular statement of work or base services agreement on six months' prior written notice.
 In addition, if either party fails to perform its obligations under the master information technology services agreement, the other party may terminate after the expiration of certain cure periods.
 We may also terminate the agreement if there is a change in our ownership or control, as more fully defined by the terms of the services agreement.